Hike from Moraine Lake to Eiffel Lake for fantastic views of the Valley of the Ten Peaks and Wenkchemna Glacier.

 Route Description

 The trail to Eiffel Lake begins at the Moraine Lake lakeshore, in front of Moraine Lake Lodge.
-Enjoy the azure waters, and get the requisite canoe shot before taking the trail at right.
+Enjoy the azure waters, and get the classic canoe shot before taking the trail at right.
 You will start climbing almost immediately, and in short order, reach the steepest section with 10 switchbacks.
 Pace yourself (this part feels long but is short), and enjoy glimpses of Moraine Lake and the Ten Peaks through the trees.

 With spectacular views of the Valley of the Ten Peaks and Wenkchemna Glacier, Eiffel Lake Trail is all about the journey.